khuyentran1401/nixtla_blogs/CONTRIBUTION.md

 - [ ] Use direct, conversational language
 - [ ] Keep paragraphs short (2–4 sentences maximum)
 - [ ] Maintain a balanced ratio of explanation to example or code (approximately 50/50)
+- [ ] Structure content for quick scanning with clear headings and bullet points

 ### Audience Assumptions Checklist